Most of us cringe on hearing the word ‘millennial’.

 But not when implemented right.

-Time tracking can be misconstrued to mean ‘big brother’ or that ‘you are being watched’.
+Time tracking can be misconstrued to mean ‘big brother’ or ‘you are being watched’.
 Now that doesn’t go down too well with the millennials.
 You need to show them how it is just something that helps with transparency and better coordination in the team.

 Millennials believe in teamwork.
 So advocate time tracking as a way to work better with each other and accomplish more in less time.

-For instance, tell the team how punching in and out religiously is just way to let everyone in the team know who’s around for real-time collaboration on a task.
+For instance, telling the team how punching in and out religiously is just a way to let everyone in the team know who’s around for real-time collaboration on a task.
 Let them know that it will give them the freedom to work at a time and place of their choosing – without having to worry or constantly check if their team members are around at the same time.

 Better collaboration equals higher productivity.
 Higher productivity levels ensure the millennials have more time to do what they love outside work as well!